WSS Overview and Resources:

 Your browser does not support viewing this document.
 Click here to download the document.

 2025 WSS Statewide Survey: This report covers our 2025 estimate of WSS infestation in Colorado.
-Maps from previous years can be found here.
 Please note that infestation can expand beyond the hotspots shown here, given our limited sampling time each season.
+Maps from previous years can also be found in the PowerPoint file below:

 Your browser does not support viewing this document.
 Click here to download the document.